arijitvt/arijitvt.github.io/_posts/2016-11-04-memory-allocation.markdown

 ---
 layout: post
-title:  "Memory Allocation"
+title:  "Basics of Malloc Magiq"
 date:   2016-11-04 23:20:37 -0400
 categories: jekyll update
 ---

 Basics
 -----------
-Memory allocation/deallocation is one of interesting problem in operating systems.
-It is one of the fundamental thing that every process needs.
+Memory allocation/deallocation is one of interesting problem in operating system.
+It is one of the fundamental things that every process needs.
 Mostly in a standard C program, we use malloc/calloc functions (seldom realloc)  for that purpose.
 The following snippet shows one such typical example.
 {% highlight c %}
 int main()
 {
 	void *p = malloc(sizeof(int));
 	memset(p,0, sizeof(int));
 	// Memory Allocation is done.
 The above two lines
-	// can beachieved with a single line by calloc.
+	// can be achieved with a single line by calloc.
 	// We will do a comparison of these two ways of
 	// memory allocation in a separate topic.
-	// Now free the memory
 	/**************
 	* Do the work with the memory
 	**/
+	// Now free the memory
 	free(p);
 	return 0;
 }
 {% endhighlight %}
 What is interesting here, is that, while allocation, we are passing the size of the memory but during free, we are just sending the pointer to the memory itself.
 Then the question naturally comes, that where does the free function getting the size information.
 Well, the magic lies in the  memory allocated by malloc itself.
-During memory allocation, malloc stores the size of the block at the beginning of it and returns the pointer the to memory after that location.
+During memory allocation, malloc stores the size of the block at the beginning of it and returns the pointer to the memory, which points to a location of after the size storing block.
 A typical block allocated  by malloc looks like (a simplified view from malloc.c implementation),

 {%highlight bash%}